tonym128/tonym128.github.io/_posts/2023-08-13-keeping-it-quite-whispercpp-raspberry-pi-python-and-a-telegram-bot.markdown

 ![](/images/man_listening.png)
 {: refdef}

 There is a particular pet hate I have, it's voice notes.
-Often I am somewhere noisy, or busy with a zoom meeting and can't listen, even when I have the time to listen, I'm not aware of the content that is going to be announced out around me.
+Often I am somewhere noisy, or busy with a zoom meeting and can't listen, then even when I have the time to listen, I'm not aware of the content that is going to be announced out around me.

-In my mind the call to action on a text message is immediate, I see the message, often with a preview in the notification, respond and move on.
+In my mind, the call to action on a text message is immediate, I see the message, often with a preview in the notification, respond and move on.

 However, with voice notes you have to find the opportunity to listen to it, take it in and reply.
-I wished that there was some way of getting the text from the voice notes, with spending the time listening.
+I wished that there was some way of getting the text from the voice notes, without spending the time listening.

-Thus start a fun journey with the potential ongoing advantage to me, of not having to listen to voice notes anymore.
+Thus started a fun journey with the potential ongoing advantage to me, of not having to listen to voice notes anymore.

 *At the time I made this, there were no services I knew of offering this feature.
 But Telegram has a [subscription service](https://researchsnipers.com/how-to-transcribe-voice-notes-with-telegram-premium/) which will now do this inline on voice notes for you.
 WhatsApp Speech to Text also seems to be [coming](https://www.thehindubusinessline.com/info-tech/social-media/whatsapp-rolls-out-voice-message-transcripts/article66799959.ece).
 Well at least mine would still have the advantage of being free and private.*